abesco7/LITA-Class-Project/README.md

 Nicrosoft Excel for data, cleaning, analysis and vizualization
 #Structured Query Language for querying data

-#GitsHub for Portfolio Building
+- GitsHub for Portfolio Building

-#PowerBI for data analysis ans vizualization
+-SQL PowerBI for data analysis ans vizualization

-#
+- PowerBu for data analysis and vizualization